Financial Review FY2022

 Profit & Loss

-The T&I segment revenue grew marginally by $212,000 from $31.339 million to $31.551 million in the current year.
-The growth in the T&I Segment was largely due to higher revenue from the non-destructive testing and heat treatment services in Singapore, Malaysia and Indonesia.
+The T&I segment revenue declined marginally by $230,000 from $31.551 million to $31.321 million in the current financial year.
+The decrease in the T&I Segment was largely due to lower revenue from the non-destructive testing and heat treatment services in Singapore, Malaysia and Indonesia.
 This was mainly attributable to completion of projects and fewer sizeable new contracts being secured.
 Nonetheless, laboratory testing services saw an increase after pickup in business activities in the construction sector.

 Other operating income

-Other operating income in 2H21 increased by $1.177 million from $4.560 million in 2H20 to $5.737 million in 2H21.
+Other operating income decreased by $3.887 million from $5.737 million in 2H21 to $1.850 million in 2H22.
 This was mainly due to lower government grants recognised during 2H22.
 In addition, there was a fair value gain on derivative financial instruments of $3.173 million in 2H21, resulting from the increase in copper price towards 30 June 2021.

 Selling and distribution expenses